commontype-standard/commontype/cmap.md

 Assuming that it intends to describe the same structure as the Apple True Type format, simply switching to their version would already be a vast improvement.

-### XML Representation

-We do not represent explicitly the subHeaderKeys array.
-Rather, we represent the subHeaders structure directly, and collect the subHeaderKeys from which they are referenced in the subHeaderKeys attribute.
-The first

-The idRangeOffset field can be interpreted only when one knows its location in the cmap subtable.
-Since this datum disappears in our XML representation, the field idRangeOffset is the index of the first integer corresponding to the subHeader in the glyphIndexArray.

-If we are given only the mapping from code points to glyphs, we have no way of knowing which code points are represented on one byte, and which are represented in two bytes.
-Therefore, this format contributes an attribute singleBytes to record those.
-We need this attribute only when we use the 'bunch of mappings' representation; when we have all the details, the first subheader element carries the single byte code points.

-    XML representation of format 2 cmap subtables ==

-      cmapsubtable |=
-        attribute format { "2" },

-        ((element subheader {
-            attribute subHeaderKeys { text },
-            attribute firstCode { text },
-            attribute entryCount { text },
-            attribute idDelta { text },
-            attribute idRangeOffset { text }
-          }*,

-          element glyphIndex {
-            attribute v { text }
-          })
-        |
-         (attribute singleBytes { text },
-          element map {
-            attribute code { text },
-            attribute glyph { text }}*))

-### Validation

-    Validate cmap 2 subtable at stOffset ==

-      if (! claim (stPrefix + " header", stOffset + 2, 4)) {
-        break; }

-      int stVersion = getuint16 (stOffset + 4);
-      if (stVersion > 0) {
-        reportError ("cmap@" + stOffset + " table version (" + stVersion
-                     + ") not part of the specification"); }

-      int length = getuint16 (stOffset + 2);

 ## Format 4: Segment mapping to delta values